 - Made to a qualified charitable organization

-In 2021, you can elect to deduct cash gifts to public charities, up to 100% of your adjusted gross income (AGI).
-The AGI limit is generally 60% for cash donations to a qualifying public charity.
+In 2023, you can elect to deduct cash gifts to public charities, up to 60% of your adjusted gross income (AGI).
 Contributions in excess of the applicable AGI limit can be carried forward for up to five years.

 Appreciated publicly traded stock that you’ve held for more than one year is long-term capital gains property, which can make one of the best charitable gifts.
 Why?
 Because you can deduct the current fair market value and avoid the capital gains tax that would be due if you sold the property.
 However, caution should be used if you are seriously ill or elderly, as it may be worthwhile to hold very low-basis stock for your heirs so that they may receive a step-up in basis at your death.